AJ8GH/JavaIntro/README.md

 # Java

-A repository for learning about Java and statically typed, compiled languages.
+A repository for learning about Java.